vivirox/therapytrain/docs/api/plugins/lifecycle.md

 # Plugin Lifecycle Management

-This document describes the lifecycle of plugins in the TherapyTrain EHR Integration Platform, including installation, initialization, execution, and cleanup.
+This document describes the lifecycle of plugins in the Gradiant EHR Integration Platform, including installation, initialization, execution, and cleanup.

 ## Lifecycle Stages